-In case you're not familiar with the term 'feng shui', it's is all about building positive energy in your surroundings via the right colors, furniture placement and there are other rules to adhere to also.
-It's a Chinese concept, that defines specific spatial arrangements that can optimise the flow of Chi (energy) in our space, by reflecting on the basic principles of nature.
+In case you're not familiar with the term 'Feng Shui, it's is all about building positive energy in your surroundings via the right colors, furniture placement and there are other rules to adhere to also.
+It's a Chinese concept, that defines specific spatial arrangements that can optimize the flow of Chi (energy) in our space, by reflecting on the basic principles of nature.

 1. Opt for soft edges

-Choosing furniture that has round edges is great feng shui and helps promote a feeling of comfort and safety.
+Choosing furniture that has round edges is great Feng Shui and helps promote a feeling of comfort and safety.
 Harsh, pointy edges – which feature highly in so many bedside tables and other pieces of furniture that may sit in your bedroom – can promote bad feng shui, so choose more organic lines, softer edges and natural materials where possible when putting your bedroom design together.

 2. Keep your bed central